Sorry, this website is not ready for mobile preview. Make sure to check on Desktop for now.

 Immune Cell Assays

-Building on deep immunology expertise, RoukenBio has developed a comprehensive suite of assay systems that model key immune cell functions and interactions in both health and disease.
+We offer a comprehensive suite of assay systems that model key immune cell functions and interactions in both health and disease, built on deep immunology expertise.

-With a strong emphasis on novel and emerging therapeutic modalities designed to modulate immune responses, RoukenBio’s immune cell assays support therapeutic development across immune‑oncology, autoimmunity, inflammation, allergy, and beyond.
+With a strong emphasis on novel and emerging therapeutic modalities designed to modulate immune responses, these immune cell assays support therapeutic development across immuno-oncology, autoimmunity, inflammation, allergy, and beyond.

 T Cell Assays

-RoukenBio’s in vitro Tcell assays provide detailed insights into T cell function, activation, and engineering.
-Supporting evaluation across multiple therapeutic modalities, their portfolio includes a wide range of assay set‑ups, like T cell activation, TDCC assays, T cell polarisation, Treg assays, Gamma-Delta T cell assays, T cell depletion, CAR-T cell engineering, and their highly utilised T cell exhaustion model.
+In vitro T cell assays provide detailed insights into T cell function, activation, and engineering.
+Supporting evaluation across multiple therapeutic modalities, the portfolio includes a wide range of assay set-ups, like T cell activation, TDCC assays, T cell polarisation, Treg assays, Gamma-Delta T cell assays, T cell depletion, CAR-T cell engineering, and a highly utilised T cell exhaustion model.

 Dendritic Cell Assays